Axiom of regularity: No infinite descending sequence of sets exists

 Suppose, to the contrary, that there is a function, f, on the natural numbers with f(n+1) an element of f(n) for each n.
 Define S = {f(n): n a natural number}, the range of f, which can be seen to be a set from the axiom schema of replacement.
-Applying the axiom of regularity to S, let B be an element of S which is disjoint from S. By the definition of S, B must be f(k) for some natural number k.
-However, we are given that f(k) contains f(k+1) which is also an element of S. So f(k+1) is in the intersection of f(k) and S. This contradicts the fact that they are disjoint sets.
+Applying the axiom of regularity to S, let B be an element of S, which is disjoint from S. By the definition of S, B must be f(k) for some natural number k.
+However, we are given that f(k) contains f(k+1), which is also an element of S. So f(k+1) is in the intersection of f(k) and S. This contradicts the fact that they are disjoint sets.
 Since our supposition led to a contradiction, there must not be any such function, f.

-The nonexistence of a set containing itself can be seen as a special case where the sequence is infinite and constant.
+Cyclic membership can be seen as a special case where the infinite descending seqeunce repeats.
+Self-membership can be seen as a special case where the infinite descending sequence is the one set repeated infinitely.

 Notice that this argument only applies to functions f that can be represented as sets as opposed to undefinable classes.
 The hereditarily finite sets, V_{ω}, satisfy the axiom of regularity (and all other axioms of ZFC except the axiom of infinity).
 So if one forms a non-trivial ultrapower of V_{ω}, then it will also satisfy the axiom of regularity.
-The resulting model will contain elements, called non-standard natural numbers, that satisfy the definition of natural numbers in that model but are not really natural numbers.
-They are "fake" natural numbers which are "larger" than any actual natural number.
-This model will contain infinite descending sequences of elements.
+The resulting structure will contain elements, called non-standard natural numbers, that satisfy the definition of natural numbers in that structure but are not really natural numbers.
+They are "fake" natural numbers that are "larger" than any actual natural number.
+This structure will contain infinite descending (with respect to the interpretation of $\in$ in the structure) sequences of elements.
 For example, suppose n is a non-standard natural number, then $(n-1) \in n$ and $(n-2) \in (n-1)$, and so on.
 For any actual natural number k, $(n-k-1) \in (n-k)$.
 This is an unending descending sequence of elements.
-But this sequence is not definable in the model and thus not a set.
+But this sequence is not definable in the structure and thus not a set.
 So no contradiction to regularity can be proved.